arhussain1/bank-tech-test/README.md

 Added notes:
   - the logActivity method has been modified to accept a hash to reduce the number of arguments required
   - the currency values need to be formatted to 2 decimal places

+Ok, so I currently have a functioning statement class that can receive activity thats ocurring on the Bank Account and keep a record of it.
+Also, we can print statements in the correct format.

+However, our printStatement class has too much responsibility, it's printing the statement to the console and also generating the statement aswell.
+Let extract generating the statement to a CreateStatement method